 We moved here in the fall, but I was still thrilled.
 The climate here is much milder than in Russia, with no drastic changes in temperature.
 It’s not hot in the summer: the comfortable temperature is a little over +20.
 In winter it is not at all cold, snow falls only in the mountains.
 The weather is usually rainy, but you can survive it if you remember the Siberian frosts.

 In Portugal, nature is amazing: next to the conifers real palms, cacti, and blooming magnolias.
 The view of the open ocean just takes your breath away, I fell in love with boat trips.
-You can see real whales and dolphins, and for fishing fans every day is a holiday.
+You can see real whales and dolphins, and for fishing fans, every day is a holiday.
 We’re not really into it, but my husband’s friends often bring us fresh fish.

 Comfort and safety for all

 Portugal is one of the safest countries in the world.
 It has a low crime rate, so the country is ideal for those who move with elderly parents and young children.
-My husband and I are still careful: we don’t let the girls go out alone, we don’t leave the house late at night.
+My husband and I are still careful: we don’t let the girls go out alone, and we don’t leave the house late at night.
 But cases, where something out of the ordinary happens, are extremely rare in our neighborhood.
 This is more the exception than the rule.

 What to see and do in Portugal

 Lisbon was chosen not only because it was the capital.
 Sergei has always dreamed of spending more time on his favorite hobby: surfing.
 And here there are all the conditions for this: clean and safe beaches, quality equipment, schools for beginners.
-On the coast there are really a lot of people trying it for the first time.
-Very cool, although I myself am not a fan of extreme sports.
+On the coast, there are a lot of people trying it for the first time.
+Very cool, although I am not a fan of extreme sports.

 The old streets of Lisbon, Porto, Coimbra, and other Portuguese cities are architectural museums in themselves, but there are also unique places that are loved by tourists.
 Among them are castles, gardens, parks, museums, and viewpoints overlooking the ocean.
 If some sights we see a couple of times in our lives, I would love to settle down by Lake Sete Sides.
 There’s the cutest little village here where you can try real goat cheese.